Skip to content

 I recommend three desktop browsers for this current moment.
 Browsers are always changing and updating so this list will no doubt also change.
 For now, I recommend Tor, Mullvad, and Firefox.
 There are others that many people like such as Brave and DuckDuckGo, but I am not including them here because many of those features can be incorporated into the three I’ve recommended.

-Firefox has a mobile version called Firefox focus that is specifically made for the phone speed and privacy, which is a nice option.
+Firefox has a mobile version called Firefox Focus that is specifically made for phone speed and privacy, which is a nice option.

 As a side note, incognito and privacy modes give you a false sense of privacy.
 They still can give away your web browsing history and even location.
 So do not rely on those for privacy.